PhaserEditor2D/PhaserEditor/docs/v2/scene-editor.rst

 Transform properties section
 ############################

-This section contains the properties and tools to transform the position, scale and angle of the objects.
+This section contains the properties and tools to transform the position, scale, and angle of the objects.
 As you can see, the section toolbar contains a lot of tools, that may be repeated next to the properties or in the main IDE toolbar.

 You can write the value (or a JavaScript expression like ``12*16``) of the properties directly in the text-box.